We are building a community of heart-eyed wanderers.

 + How you will go about researching, reporting, writing or photographing your assignment if approved and published

-+ How long you think the story should be
++ What kind of word count you think it should be

 + If you will take photos to accompany the writing